bloomberg/chromium.bb/chrome/common/extensions/docs/images/intermediate/README.txt

 need to change images, edit these files instead of the gif/png files that are derived from them.

+Most of the images in this directory are either OmniGraffle files or full-size images that we reduced or combined to produce the images that we display in the doc.

+NOTE: No page should point to images/intermediate/<any file>

 overview-arch.graffle
 -----
 An OmniGraffle file used to create the arch-* figures in overview.html.